 Through the generosity of donors, RSPCA NSW has been able to implement numerous programs and initiatives to help rehome and rehabilitate our feline friends.
 These include:

-- - Specialist behavioural vets on hand to give advice to pet owners, and devise rehabilitation programs for animals in our care
+- veterinarians on hand to give advice to pet owners, and devise rehabilitation programs for animals in our care

 How does spending a couple of hours a week playing with kittens and stroking cats sound?
 Volunteers with us, and you could be doing just that.
 Our volunteers are an integral part of the RSPCA NSW team and play an active role in helping to socialise animals and simply provide a bit of company for them.
 READ MORE

-RSPCA NSW has 12 shelters that provide comfortable accommodation and the best possible care to surrendered, neglected, unwanted, sick or injured animals.
-Each year tens of thousands of animals arrive at RSPCA Shelters.
+RSPCA NSW has 10 shelters that provide comfortable accommodation and the best possible care to surrendered, neglected, unwanted, sick or injured animals.
+Each year, tens of thousands of animals arrive at RSPCA shelters.
 The RSPCA works within NSW communities to educate the need for responsible pet ownership in the aim of increasing awareness and reducing the number of unwanted animals.

-The RSPCA Care Centres are shelter outreach facilities that includes an adoption centre and outpatient veterinary clinic.
-Their main aims are to rehome more animals in a welfare friendly environment and educate the community about responsible pet ownership.
+RSPCA Care Centres are shelter outreach facilities that includes an adoption centre and outpatient veterinary consult room.
+Their main aims are to rehome more animals in a welfare-friendly environment and educate the community about responsible pet ownership.